-The wealthy can often seem a little distant to the rest of America.
+The wealthy may seem to live differently from the rest of America.
 However, despite all of their differences, people from various income brackets share some core similarities.
 For example, regardless of where they’re from, how much money they make or what they do for a living, most people tend to make their children their first priority — especially when it comes to their education.

 That means there’s often a strong correlation between the quality of a school district and the wealth of the local inhabitants.
 Generally, school districts located in areas with a higher average income also have a larger tax base to draw on.
 These parents are usually ready to reach into their deep pockets to ensure their children have every possible opportunity to succeed.